CadQuery/cadquery/doc/free-func.rst

     result = base.trim(w)

-Finally, it is also possible to map whole faces.
+Finally, it is also possible to map complete faces.

 .. cadquery::